-Mid-High Level Disruption
+Mid Level Disruption

-For disruption, that has a significant effect on a student's learning and/or safety a C3 or IE may be issued without a C1, C2 or C3 warning being given.
-This is discretionary and where this action is taken it is to prevent a student's removal from lesson or for an incident where it is deemed appropriate to escalate the consequence.
+For disruption that has a significant effect on a student's learning and/or safety a C3 or period of time in Isolation may be issued without a C1, C2 or C3 being issued beforehand.
+This is discretionary and for an incident where it is judged that a more serious consequence is required.